SHOCKER: Alleged Contract Reveals Deplorable Artists Exploitation By MTV

-Twenty years into our democracy and the performing arts is still the only industry in this country that is not legislatively regulated and broadcasters continue to exploit artists.
+Twenty years into our democracy and 'performing arts' is still the only industry in this country that is not legislatively regulated and broadcasters continue to exploit artists.
 An alleged contract by MTV, shared on social media, shows the extend of exploitation that has kept our talent in shackles.

 It has become common place to read or hear that someone who has been in South African entertainment industry with an illustrious career is broke.
 For most fans and audiences, the idea that someone can be on television or have a hit record and still be broke even though they are considered a star is unfathomable.